Violence in French sports clubs: Nearly 60% of athletes affected, according to a previously unpublished study

 Why do victims stay silent?

 One finding in particular caught our attention during the study: athletes who had experienced violence were also the ones most likely to drop out of the survey before reporting all instances of violence.
-This suggests that the reported figures on violence are underestimated.
+This finding suggests that the reported figures on violence are underestimated.

 It is possible that simply recalling the violence they experienced may trigger emotions that are difficult to manage, causing participants to stop answering.
-Some may also hesitate to confront their memories or put traumatic experiences into words, leading to a form of avoidance.
+Some may also hesitate to confront their memories or put their traumatic experiences into words, leading to a form of avoidance.
 This withdrawal mechanism suggests that physical, neglect, and sexual violence are likely underestimated in the final data and, more broadly, in the current literature.

 A major challenge for French sports